Eating Disorders, Crash Diets, and Substance Abuse: Male Eating Disorders

 The National Eating Disorders Association (NEDA) reports that 10 million men who live in the United States will have some kind of eating disorder at some point in life.
 Even though the disease is commonly associated with women, particularly adolescent girls, it’s a disease that can strike almost anyone, at any time.
-The way in which an eating disorder can manifest can be strikingly different, however, and there are three specific sets of behaviors that are commonly used to differentiate different types of eating disorders.
+How an eating disorder can manifest can be strikingly different, however, and there are three specific sets of behaviors that are commonly used to differentiate different types of eating disorders.

-Those who restrict their calories through sheer willpower, taking in very little food or focusing on eating only specific types of food, are showing signs of anorexia nervosa.
-People like this might look in the mirror and feel as though their bodies are impossibly fat, when their bodies actually have very few fat cells at all.
+Those who restrict their calories through sheer willpower, taking in very little food, or focusing on eating only specific types of food, are showing signs of anorexia nervosa.
+People like this might look in the mirror and feel as though their bodies are impossibly fat when their bodies have very few fat cells at all.
 Men who have this disorder can be focused on thinness, but they can also become obsessed with the idea of musculature, looking for ways in which to make their fat cells shrink so their muscles will seem to pop loose from their skin.